denis-beurive/scapy/README.md

 > Missing packages are printed when run start `scapy`.

+## Configure PyCharm

+Find the path to the Python interpreter used by Pipenv:

+    $  which python
+    /home/denis/.local/share/virtualenvs/scapy-0YGVbhtG/bin/python

+Under PyCharm: `File => Settings => Project => Python Interpreter` and set the Python interpreter used with Pipenv.

+> Find the path to the Scapy package: `python -c "import scapy; print(scapy.__file__)"`.

 # Initialise the Python environment

 Assuming that the file `Pipfile` already exists, you just need to execute: